 Michelle is a Licensed Professional Counselor Intern supervised by Karen Burke, LPC-S. She strives to create a safe and warm relationship with her clients so that they feel comfortable expressing themselves and creating the change they desire.

 Julie Burke, LPC-Intern

-Julie is a Licensed Professional Counselor Intern supervised by Susan Gonzales, LPC-S. She is passionate about working with children, teenagers, and their family members in a welcoming, judgment-free setting to provide a safe place for guidance and support through life’s various changes and challenges.
+Julie is a Licensed Professional Counselor Intern supervised by Susan Gonzales, LPC-S, LMFT-S. She is passionate about working with children, teenagers, and their family members in a welcoming, judgment-free setting to provide a safe place for guidance and support through life’s various changes and challenges.

 Spenser Crain, LPC-Intern